 What to Expect Following a Diagnosis of Heart Failure

 TREATMENTS

-Treatments can be in the form of tablets, pacemakers, internal cardiac defibrillators (ICDs) and valvular treatments.
+Treatments can be in the form of tablets, cardiac rehabilitation, pacemakers, internal cardiac defibrillators (ICDs), valve treatment and if suitable a heart transplant.
 For the latest treatments go to www.pumpingmarvellous.org or scan the QR code.